-A monument at the site honors the soldiers of the Confederacy and Union who defended Natural Bridge.
-There are picnic areas surround by acres of woods and wetlands, providing a comfortable place to relax and reflect on Florida's history.
+A monument at the site honors the soldiers of the Confederacy who defended Natural Bridge from the attacking Union forces.
+There are picnic areas surrounded by acres of woods and wetlands, providing a comfortable place to relax and reflect on Florida's history.

 Visit the park and take advantage of the peaceful atmosphere found here.
-The St. Marks River located on the north side of Natural Bridge Road is a popular freshwater fishing spot.
+The St. Marks River on the north side of Natural Bridge Road is a popular freshwater fishing spot.
 The St. Marks River and surrounding woodlands provide ample opportunity for birdwatching and wildlife viewing.
-Enjoy a picnic lunch while listening to the sounds of northern cardinals, red-shouldered hawks, carolina chickadees and pileated woodpeckers.
+Enjoy a picnic lunch while listening to the sounds of northern cardinals, red-shouldered hawks, Carolina chickadees and pileated woodpeckers.